-The classic Fat Flush was first published more than 15 years ago and was really the book that launched the diet/detox revolution.
+My book, NY Times Bestseller, The Fat Flush Plan was first published over 20 years ago and was really the book that launched the diet/detox revolution.
 What gives Fat Flush such longevity?
 The book challenged all the weight loss rules with unique protocols that produced faster and longer lasting results than any other diet book on the market.
 Fat Flush introduced the idea that the right fats can make you lean and trim, and how you can harness the fat burning power of the liver to supercharge healing, regardless of age and hormonal challenges.
-It’s a health book masquerading as a diet book!
+It’s really a health book masquerading as a diet book!

-Dr. Gittleman recently expanded and updated her bestseller to include, among other things, the latest science about 10 hidden weight gain factors that can sabotage even the most conscientious eaters.
-Below, she highlights five of these factors along with simple steps you can take to overcome them.
+When I updated the book and launched “The New Fat Flush Plan” I included, among other things, the latest science about 10 hidden weight gain factors that can sabotage even the most conscientious eaters.
+In this blog, I want to highlight five of these factors along with simple steps you can take to overcome them.

 The liver performs many functions, including metabolizing carbohydrates, proteins and fats, as well as critical detoxification to neutralize the myriad of toxins that assault our bodies each day.
 But when your liver is overloaded with pollutants and metabolic waste, it no longer performs as it should and hormone imbalances develop, fat accumulates in your liver, under your skin and in other organs.
 Cellulite, weight gain, and accumulation of belly fat are signs your liver may be in toxic overload, which can really throw a wrench into your metabolic engines.